 - Take the NCLEX-PN exam.
 Herzing offers preparation for your exam as a part of the nursing curriculum, but studying early and often is recommended for you to pass your test.

-Learn more about Herzing’s LPN program to start your career today!
+Learn more about Herzing’s PN program to start your career today!